These Pumpkin Cheesecake Bars have smooth, creamy cheesecake with a gingersnap crust. Made in a 9×13 pan these bars are perfect for sharing!

 You can add the pumpkin layer right away but it will end up with more of a swirled look.

-3. What kind of gingersnaps did you use for the crumbs?
 I used these gingersnap cookies.
-They are dry, hard, and crispy, not soft bakery style.
+They are hard and crispy, not soft bakery style.

 Craving Pumpkin Desserts?
 Try one of these next: